-Android 12 Beta 3 has landed and we're having fun playing with it.
+Android 12 is very close to launch, with the final Beta 5 having just landed.
 Google is finalizing the changes for the new Android version, so we have a better sense of what to expect when the final version arrives toward the end of summer.
+In fact, Google has teased that Android 12 will launch in "the coming weeks."

 Our verdict?
 Android 12 is no minor tweak, introducing an overhauled interface, and a bunch of new features.
 We'll walk you through the highlights and let you know which phones can run Android 12 right now.

-Here are the major changes awaiting you as Google readies Android 12, based on the first Android 12 beta and Google's own presentation about the software update.
+Here are the major changes awaiting you as Google readies Android 12, based on the Android 12 betas and Google's own presentation about the software update.

 Android 12: Release date and betas